ELowry/Unity_InputLayers_Documentation/README.md

 Please head over to the [Wiki tab](https://github.com/ELowry/Unity_InputLayers_Documentation/wiki) to find the InputLayers documentation.

-It is currently a work in progress; so please
+It is currently a work in progress; so don't be surprised if something is missing or lacks clarity.

 ## ⁉️ Support & Reporting Issues